 We’ve all done this one before: ordered a box of fries and a soft serve and enjoyed the sweet-meets-salty treat that is combining the two.
 But at Devon Cafe, you can order it all in one.
 The ‘DD Special’ delivers oh-so-crunchy chips with the creamy soft-serve ice cream to create a decadent dessert.
 Find out more here.

 Bringing a taste of Japan to the shores of Sydney, this iconic sweet treat is worth queuing for.
 Aqua S delivers delicious, Instagrammable soft serves, including their iconic aqua blue sea salt soft serve.
 You can find them in the CBD, Chatswood and Macquarie Shopping Centre.
 Find out more here.

 This inner west favourite has been serving up some of Australia’s most iconic desserts: freshly baked cronut.
-Combining the flaky goodness of croissants with oh-so-sweet donuts, get your hands on this decadent sweet treat from the Newtown cafe Brewtown.
+Combining the flaky goodness of croissants with oh-so-sweet doughnuts, get your hands on this decadent sweet treat from the Newtown cafe Brewtown.
 Find out more here.

 Paddington’s Saint Peter knows how to serve delicious Australian fish.
 But what you might not know is they’re also renowned for their sweet treats, including their lemon tart.
 If you can nab one fresh from the oven, you’re in for a real treat of sweet, citrus-infused goodness.
 Find out more here.